About 140,000 new cases will be reported this year between colon and rectal cancer. About 50,000 will die this year.

 So we take out all the adenomas and all the polyps, and we think most of them over time would have become cancer if you live long enough, or the polyp lasted long enough.
 But some polyps probably would never turn into cancer, but we can’t tell.
 It’s like the dermatologist who takes off a lot of things off your skin that would have never become melanoma to prevent that one melanoma.

-Dr. Coyle: If it's a hyperplastic polyp, there is no risk at all.
+If it’s a hyperplastic polyp, there is no risk at all.
 We keep normal screening, which is every 10 years for colonoscopy.
-If it's an adenoma, yes, it does increase your risk, and we shorten down the interval for screening to three years or five years because you grow new ones.
+If it’s an adenoma, yes, it does increase your risk, and we shorten down the interval for screening to three years or five years because you grow new ones.
 I call it picking the weeds.
-I go in there and each five years there's more polyps, so I just take them out.
+I go in there and each five years there are more polyps, so I just take them out.